Wisconsin State Capitol: History

-First capitol

 The first capitol was a prefabricated wood-frame council house without heat or water that had been sent hastily to Belmont.
 Legislators met there for 42 days after Belmont was designated the capital of Wisconsin Territory.
-The session chose Madison as the site of the capitol, and Burlington, Iowa as the site of further legislative sessions until Madison could be ready.
+The session chose Madison as the site of the capitol, and Burlington, Iowa, as the site of further legislative sessions until Madison could be ready.
 The council house and an associated lodging house still stand and are operated by the Wisconsin Historical Society as the First Capitol Historic Site.

-Second capitol

-The second capitol was constructed during 1837 in Madison of stone cut from Maple Bluff and oak cut locally.
-Located on the site of the present capitol, it was a small but typical frontier capitol that cost $60,000 to build.